This is the scene: front wheel locked,

 nobody came, nobody does, nobody will.

-Why not? she thinks, looking down.
+So, why not? she thinks, looking down.

-and having something to cling to.
+landing somewhere and having something to cling to.

 Sometimes any kiss is worth the price,